-- What am I required to teach? - What should children have the opportunity to learn? - What are the expected and valued qualities of children's work?
+- · What am I required to teach? - · What should students have the opportunity to learn? - · What are the expected and valued qualities of student work?

 2.3.5 Developing assessment

 Assessment provides the evidence of learning.
 An assessment program is planned at the same time as the teaching and learning program and is developed using the content descriptions and achievement standard.